Xavier26King/DM-Blog/advanced-pagerank-blog.md

 print("PageRank scores:", pagerank_scores)
 ```

 This mathematical exploration reveals PageRank as far more than a search algorithm—it represents a fundamental breakthrough in using linear algebra to extract meaning from network structure, with applications spanning academic citation analysis to social media influence measurement[30][32].
-The algorithm's enduring relevance demonstrates the power of mathematical theory in solving complex computational challenges at unprecedented scale[33][36].
+The algorithm's enduring relevance demonstrates the power of mathematical theory in solving complex computational challenges at unprecedented scale.

 ## References